 Although I am known for my books on leadership, I have studied the subject of success for 30-plus years.
 I have asked many questions of successful people trying to discover, first, what made them successful, and second, what they think success is.
-And my hope is that in sharing my findings with you, they will help you along your journey toward reaching your full potential.
+My hope is that in sharing my findings with you, they will help you along your journey toward reaching your full potential.

-Passion, the Great Energizer I think there are two paths we can take to discover our purpose.
+I think there are two paths we can take to discover our purpose.
 The first is passion.
 What are you passionate about?
 What do you really care about?
 What would you live for?
 What would you die for?

-Passion is not 100 percent foolproof, but it will get you into what I call the location, the area, the neighborhood of what your purpose really is.
+Passion is not 100% foolproof, but it will get you into the location, the area, the neighborhood of what your purpose really is.
 Passion is a wonderful thing; it’s what I call the great energizer.
 It’s no secret that passionate people have a lot of energy.
 That’s why when you see successful people, they are loving what they’re doing and they’re doing what they love.
 They never run out of energy and they can’t wait to get going.
 If you find a person who has passion, you find a person who has energy.
 Conversely, if you find a person who lacks passion, normally they will lack energy.

 It’s also possible to be very passionate about something you’re not good at, and that’s not a good thing.
 If you don’t believe me, just watch the singing tryouts at American Idol.
-Bless their hearts, these kids are extremely passionate about their singing but when the sound comes out of their mouths, it’s a train wreck.
+Bless their hearts, these kids are extremely passionate about their singing, but when the sound comes out of their mouths it’s a train wreck.
 Everybody—the judges, the audience—is sitting there cringing, listening to this person who has great passion about what he or she is doing.
 Everybody knows it’s horrible.
 Everybody except the person singing.

 Now when I see passionate people singing with all of the off-key gusto that they can muster, I always ask myself, where are their friends?
 Shouldn’t somebody step up and say, “Excuse me, my friend, you don’t have what it takes.”

 And when the hostess is about to seat you, you don’t say, “Oh, by the way we want an average table.
 Yes, the table overlooking the water is very beautiful but we’d really like a table where no one likes to sit.
-And last, could you send over an average waiter?”
+And lastly, could you send over an average waiter?”